-- Treat substance abuse clients in multiple settings including individual and group counseling situations. - Understand and participate in addiction placement, continuing care, and discharge of patients and clients with addictions. - Communicate effectively, accurately, and professionally, using verbal, non-verbal, and written language with diverse populations of clients, patients, colleagues, the public, and other healthcare providers. - Demonstrate professional and ethical behaviors when working with clients, patients, other professionals, and the public. - Successfully complete the Washington State Chemical Dependency Professional exam.

-- Communications: Communicate with various audiences using a variety of methods as appropriate for a career and technical education program. - Human Relations: Demonstrate interpersonal/human relations skills as appropriate for a career and technical education program. - Computational Skills: Solve quantitative problems and interpret the solutions as appropriate for a career and technical education program.
+- Understand and participate in addiction placement, continuing care, and discharge of patients and clients with addictions. - Communicate effectively, accurately, and professionally, using verbal, non-verbal, and written language with diverse populations of clients, patients, colleagues, the public, and other healthcare providers. - Demonstrate professional and ethical behaviors when working with clients, patients, other professionals, and the public. - Successfully complete the Washington State Chemical Dependency Professional exam. - Communications: Communicate with various audiences using a variety of methods as appropriate for a career and technical education program. - Human Relations: Demonstrate interpersonal/human relations skills as appropriate for a career and technical education program. - Computational Skills: Solve quantitative problems and interpret the solutions as appropriate for a career and technical education program.